Couleslaw/Project-L/README.md

 There is one built-in AI player, but you can also implement your own AI players.

-## User Guide
+## How to Play the Game?

-The [User Guide](https://couleslaw.github.io/Project-L/UserDocs/) explains the rules and how to play the game.
+The [User Guide](https://couleslaw.github.io/Project-L/UserDocs/) explains the rules and shows how to play the game.

 ## Create Your Own AI Player

-You can create your own AI player by simply implementing the methods of the [AIPlayerBase](https://couleslaw.github.io/Project-L/ProjectLCoreDocs/html/T_ProjectLCore_Players_AIPlayerBase.htm) abstract class.
+You can add your own intelligent agent to the game by simply implementing the methods of the [AIPlayerBase](https://couleslaw.github.io/Project-L/ProjectLCoreDocs/html/T_ProjectLCore_Players_AIPlayerBase.htm) abstract class.
 Specifically:

 - [Init](https://couleslaw.github.io/Project-L/ProjectLCoreDocs/html/M_ProjectLCore_Players_AIPlayerBase_Init.htm) – initializes the player
 - [GetAction](https://couleslaw.github.io/Project-L/ProjectLCoreDocs/html/M_ProjectLCore_Players_AIPlayerBase_GetAction.htm) – chooses the next action to take